 - refused to eat or drink for more than 24 hours

 - skin rash with pain

-- case of rare appendicitis problems (symptoms include severe pain in lower right side of the abdomen, fever and vomiting)
+- case of rare appendicitis problems (symptoms include severe pain in the lower right side of the abdomen, fever, and vomiting)

 So whether the pain is just temporary or is a more serious issue, make sure to give your little one extra love and affection, as well as special attention, so you don’t miss any serious symptoms and know when to get your child checked by a doctor.